andystevenson910/gimpDocumentation/README.md

 - [Andy Stevenson](https://github.com/andystevenson910)
 - [Robert Gordon]()

-If you liked this, consider Starring this repository or checking out some of our other stuff!
+If you liked this, please **★Star** this repository and maybe check out some of our other stuff!